nosam213/krampus/README.md

 # krampus
-Krampus is a barebone replacement for Python's http.server, but with uploading, written in Go.
+Krampus is a replacement for Python's http.server, but with uploading.

 ### Flags
 * --ssl true|false (default false)